 - Create and encourage youth’s participation in extracurricular activities

-- Provides family-style homes for up to eight youth per cottage.
+- The residential program provides family-style homes for up to eight youth per cottage.

-- Offers independent living skills, after-school activities, Family Day events, and an opportunity for siblings to live together on campus.
+- The residential program offers independent living skills and social skills group sessions through the Teen Topics series, after-school activities, Family Day events, and an opportunity for siblings to live together on campus.

-- Runs comprehensive health services, including health education programs, are available through the campus Health and Wellness Center.
+- The residential program runs comprehensive health services, including health education programs, that are available through the campus Health and Wellness Center.